Doggles: Uses

 In 2004, Linda Cunningham was organizing supply packs to be sent out to U.S. Army dogs working in Iraq.
 During her research she came across Doggles and thought of them as protection from the sun and also from the effects of the desert sandstorms.
 She contacted the Doggles Company and together they have sent over 120 pairs of Doggles out to Iraq for the military working dogs.
 Doggles were also featured in a CNN Saturday Morning News segment about equipment being sent out to military dogs on 30 July 2005.

 The British newspaper Metro reported in March 2007 the story of a dog suffering from a rare autoimmune disorder which means its eyes cannot produce tears.
 The owner, Diana Stephens, has the dog wear Doggles in order to prevent its eyes from drying out.

 Uses of Doggles for other eye conditions have also been reported.
 Veterinarian Pete Wedderburn reported in his Daily Telegraph blog in 2009 the case of a terrier that suffered from an ophthalmological condition in which tiny specks of debris were floating around inside its eyes.
 When exposed to bright sunshine, the dog would twist to its side while snarling and yelping; something that was originally thought to be the exacerbation of an existing arthritis condition.
 A pair of Doggles was ordered, and while the terrier did not initially like wearing them, they did solve the problem.
 Eventually the owner found that a baseball cap designed for dogs proved to be the solution as the terrier did not mind wearing it.
+Many dogs seem to become used to the Doggles after a few minutes.